Best Backpacking Fry Pan

 Perhaps you might consider a backpacking cookware kit?

 For the more ambitious outdoor chef, there are full ranges of backpacking cookware sets available.
-These include not only a fry pan but also pots, mugs, and other pieces that may well come in useful.
+These include not only a frying pan but also pots, mugs, and other pieces that may well come in useful.

 These sets are often very lightweight, and most are designed so that the individual elements ‘nest’ inside each other.
 They take up hardly any space!
-Why stop at only the best backpacking fry pan when you could own a whole set of the best outdoor cookware?
+Why stop at only the best backpacking frying pan when you could own a whole set of the best outdoor cookware?

-If you want to know more, check out my article on backpacking cookware
+If you want to know more, check out my article on backpacking cookware.

 Now it’s time to turn to the reviews of the best backpacking fry pans.